A Journey to a New Lifestyle (THE STORY BEHIND TRAVEL FUELS LIFE)

 Each week, I will invite guests to share their stories, travel lifestyle tips, and personal journey's in living on the road and developing their own travel lifestyle.
 If you or someone you know has a great story to share (blogger, photographer, travelpreneur, etc), just drop me a line.

 Here I will show you some of my own travel experiences and share my own travel tips.
-Recent trips include searching for James Bond movie locations in Europe, learning about Kentucky Bourbon at the source, and enjoying ghost towns and National Parks throughout the four corners region of the United States.
+Recent trips include searching for James Bond movie locations in Europe, learning about Kentucky Bourbon at the source, and enjoying ghost towns, scenic drives, and National Parks throughout the four corners region of the United States.
 The goal is to inspire you on to some great trips of your own.

 CONNECT WITH DREW AND TFL

-- Subscribe to the podcast on iTunes (coming soon), Stitcher, PocketCasts, Google Play and more.
+- Subscribe to the podcast on iTunes/Apple Podcasts, Stitcher Radio, Spotify, Google Play and more.